JohoraAva/CSE-406-Computer-Security-Sessional/README.md

-This course introduces students to various cryptosystem which is used for  encryption and decryption .
+This course contains two offlines, one online , project and and quiz

 ## Offlines